itacdonev/ML-Stories/_posts/2020-04-06-ch2-Linear-Algebra.md

 author: Ita Ćirović Donev
 ---

-# Visual Notes for Deep Learning by Ian Goodfellow
+These are visual notes of the book Deep Learning by Goodfello, I., Bengio Y., and Counrville A.

 ![Introduction]({{ site.baseurl }}/images/DL_Notes/ch1.png){:height="120px" width="100px" .image-callout}
 {:.image-caption}